 How to Structure Projects

-A project is a collection of resources, including functions, which is stored on your local computer or in a GitHub repository.
-Projects have a prescriptive structure that they must follow in order to deploy them to App Platform.
+A Functions project is a collection of resources including functions, configuration files, and library files, which are stored on your local computer or in a GitHub repository.
+Projects have a prescriptive structure that they must follow in order to deploy them to App Platform or a Functions namespace.

 You can create a project manually, but we recommend the following ways to get started: